dalequark/daleonai/_posts/2020-06-30-build-your-own-ai-moderator-bot-for-discord-with-the-perspective-api.md

 \##Analyzing Messages

 Now you should be able to use the Perspective API to analyze text in code.
 To see an example, check out the file `perspective.js`.
-At the top of the file, you’ll all of the possible attributes the API can recognize:
+At the top of the file, you’ll see all of the possible attributes the API can recognize:

     // Some supported attributes
     // attributes = ["TOXICITY", "SEVERE_TOXICITY", "IDENTITY_ATTACK", "INSULT",